 26 x 60 minute episodes

 This western drama series starred Kurt Russell as 12-year-old Jamie McPheeters, a young boy who joins a Wagon Train on a westward-bound journey in 1849.

-Also travelling in the train were 17-year-old Jenny (Donna Anderson), a rather sexy orphan; the God-fearin’ Kissel family (whose children, Micah, Leviticus, Deuteronomy, and Lamentations, were portrayed by the Osmond Brothers); and blue-blooded Henry T. Coe (Hedley Mattingly) and his valet, Othello (Vernett Allen III).
+Also travelling in the train were 17-year-old orphan, Jenny (Donna Anderson); the God-fearin’ Kissel family (whose children, Micah, Leviticus, Deuteronomy, and Lamentations, were portrayed by the Osmond Brothers who also sang the theme song for the show); and blue-blooded Henry T. Coe (Hedley Mattingly) and his valet, Othello (Vernett Allen III).